rbowsley/lamplighthelp/source/10-1-2_Comm_Recipients.markdown

 ![Adding recipients to a {{comm}}](85a.png)

 - If you click on that option in the list, then both Lamplight and Matthew Parker will be added to the table.
 - If you use linked profiles in {{Lamplight}}, the 'Mail-merge options' let you decide whose address details you are going to use to send the {{comm}} to.
-For example, if you want to send a letter to Lamplight Database Systems, but have it delivered to Matt Parker's address, add the linked profile to the attendance talbe and then choose to use the address details of the 'second profile listed'.
+So, in the example above, if you want to send a letter to Lamplight Database Systems, but have it delivered to Matt Parker's address, choose to use the address details of the 'second profile listed'.
+(Lamplight Database Systems is the first profile in the attendance table).
 - If this is not possible for some reason (i.e. the contact details for the linked profile are not in the system), then {{Lamplight}} will revert to using the contact details from the first profile.
 It will always check permissions before sending.
 - Some relationships may need to be 'allowed' to be used in your {{comm}}s.
-Your system administrator can alter these settings via the Admin menu under 'Manage Custom Fields and Drop-down Lists -> People and Organisations -> Relation types between {{people}}'.
+Your System Administrator can alter these settings via the Admin menu under 'Manage Custom Fields and Drop-down Lists -> People and Organisations -> Relation types between {{people}}'.
 See section [16.6.3  System Administration: Relationships](/help/index/p/16.6.3) for more information.

 If you are creating a letter or mailing labels, the system will add a copy of the message content for each recipient, so that any mail-merge fields can be included.
 This means that if your letter is one page long, and you're sending it to 10 people, the document produced will be 10 pages long.